explodinglabs/jsonrpcclient/doc/index.rst

     >>> server.add(2, 3, response=True)
     5

-That's the same as saying :code:`server.request('add', 2, 3)`.
+That's the same as saying :python:`server.request('add', 2, 3)`.
 With this usage, use ``response=True`` to get a response; without that it's a notification.

 Authentication